 1. An adaptation of Hans Christian Andersen's 1845 fairy tale The Snow Queen, Frozen was actually in development at Disney for almost a decade (and was briefly considered for a hand-drawn animated feature back in 1937).
-The first modern attempt happened in 2002, and 2003 also proved unsuccessful, followed by more stalled attempts over the years.
+The first modern attempt happened in 2002, and when 2003 also proved unsuccessful, more stalled attempts followed over the years.
 Frozen really didn't start coming together until Christopher Buck, who directed Tarzan, came aboard in 2008, but the film wasn't commissioned until 2011 following Tangled's box office success.
 And in 2012, Jennifer Lee, who initially came on as a screenwriter, was named co-director, making her the first woman to direct an animated film by Walt Disney Animation Studios.

 2. The movie was originally going to be titled The Snow Queen after the original fairy tale, but the filmmakers decided to change it to Frozen "because, to us, it represents the movie.
 Frozen plays on the level of ice and snow but also the frozen relationship, the frozen heart that has to be thawed," producer Peter Del Vecho explained to Bleeding Cool, denying it was inspired by Tangled.
 (The Snow Queen title was still used overseas.)

-3. Both Menzel Bell auditioned and met with the producers of Tangled for the role of Rapunzel, which ultimately went to Mandy Moore.
+3. Menzel and Bell auditioned and met with the producers of Tangled for the role of Rapunzel, which ultimately went to Mandy Moore.
 (Fontana originally auditioned for the role of Flynn in the 2010 film as well).

 Bell, whose dream since she was a little girl was to voice a Disney character, was the "very first actress" to audition for Anna, with Lee saying, "We did audition a lot of people for that but she was the first and the best.
 We just fell in love with her."

-4. Menzel's audition, meanwhile, was actually a table-read with Bell before both had been officially cast.
-"They read the whole script and at the end—we didn't have any songs written yet—and what they did was sing a duet and they sung 'Wind Beneath My Wings,' but they sung it like sisters and what you mean to me.
+4. Menzel's audition, meanwhile, was actually a table-read with Bell before both had been officially cast, according to Lee: "They read the whole script and at the end—we didn't have any songs written yet—and what they did was sing a duet and they sung 'Wind Beneath My Wings,' but they sung it like sisters and what you mean to me.
 And there wasn't a dry eye in the house after they sang...that is when they knew, that was the whole potential and understanding the power of music and of what this emotional story can be."

-5. In the early versions of the project, Elsa was actually the villain of the story (with one of the early concept art designs being inspired by Bette Midler and her "showgirl stage presence"), according to former Disney animation designer Claire Keane, who released the image on her web site.)
+5. In the early versions of the project, Elsa was actually the villain of the story (with one of the early concept art designs being inspired by Bette Midler and her "showgirl stage presence"), according to former Disney animation designer Claire Keane, who released the image on her web site.

 "Originally, she was much more villainous," Buck told Nerdist.
 "It's very easy to go in that direction for that type of character, but as the time went and we evolved the story, she became much more three-dimensional.
 Before, I thought she was one-dimensional but a very fully fleshed out character."

 6. The hardest character for the Frozen team to nail down aside from Elsa was actually Olaf, who was originally then-villainous Elsa's first guard.
-"She created these snowman guards and marshmallow was kind of a holdover from that because he was this scary snowman guard.
+"She created these snowman guards and Marshmallow was kind of a holdover from that because he was this scary snowman guard.
 Olaf was the very first guard she created," Buck explained, adding he was still funny at that time.
 After changing the character of Elsa completely, it wasn't until the directors first sat down with Gad that they found the character.
 "Josh adlibbed the line 'it's like a baby unicorn' and there was something about that innocence," Del Vecho told Kidz World.

-7. One main character who wasn't originally in the movie at all was Hans, Anna's suitor-turned-villain, with Giaimo explaining, "Hans was never originally in the story in older versions...Kristoff always was in the story or a version of the Kristoff character and Anna.
+7. One main character who wasn't originally in the movie was Hans, Anna's suitor-turned-villain, with Giaimo explaining, "Hans was never originally in the story in older versions...Kristoff always was in the story or a version of the Kristoff character and Anna.
 And then Hans was brought in at one point but he wasn't always a villain who turned initially, and then someone came up with the idea of him turning.
 He was always potentially a villain, but we gave it away much sooner."

 8. Anna's "Wait what?" catchphrase?
 An ad-lib by Bell.